We're all familiar with the saying “it's better to give than receive”. What might surprise you is that this is actually backed up by research.

 Get involved with volunteering

-Volunteering is a great way to help others and research shows that it benefits people of all ages, through increasing feelings of self-esteem, social connection, and wellbeing.5
+Volunteering is a great way to help others and research shows that it benefits people of all ages, by increasing feelings of self-esteem, social connection, and well-being.5

-If you have friends or neighbours who are shielding (because of coronavirus) and can’t leave the house, see what you can do to help.
+If you have friends or neighbours who are finding things difficult at the moment, see what you can do to help.

 If you have time, especially if you are furloughed from work, you could volunteer in your community if it’s safe for you to do so.